-Cigarette sales were already suffering because of three consecutive tax increases – in January and April 2021, and then in January 2022 – with the last price increase mainly impacting low-cost segments.
-As of January 2022, the state will apply successive increases for each year until 2026 and a major reorganisation of consumption tax, with the ultimate aim of reducing the price gap between premium and economy brands.
+Cigarettes sales were already suffering because of consecutive tax increases – in January and April 2021, then January 2022 – which mainly affected the low-cost segments, followed by the recent increase in January 2023, which affected all price segments.
+The state is committed to applying increases each year until 2026 and a major reorganisation of consumption tax, with the ultimate aim of reducing the price gap between premium and low-priced brands.

-Illicit trade witnessed fluctuations since the emergence of the pandemic, with sales considerably diminishing in 2020 due to border closures, while demand substantially improved in 2021 with the reopening of borders and strained disposable incomes.
-This explains that despite government efforts, which will boom over the forecast period, illicit trade will likely pull further sales away from retail cigarettes.
+Illicit trade has seen fluctuations over the past two years, with sales diminishing considerably in 2020 due to the closure and control of borders during the pandemic, and then sales picked up substantially from 2021 with the reopening of borders to represent 3% of total tobacco sales in 2022.
+This explains that despite the government efforts, illicit tobacco sales will boom over the forecast period, with this likely to pull further sales away from retail cigarettes.

-It is not only illicit tobacco that is expected to gain sales from retail cigarettes, but the growing expansion of perceived less harmful alternatives such as e-vapour products and heated tobacco will also place pressure on demand.
+The expansion of less harmful tobacco products, such as e-vapour products and heated tobacco, will also place pressure on demand for retail cigarettes.
 While e-vapour products are becoming increasingly visible in stores, the entry of Iqos heated tobacco in November 2021 will also prompt many consumers to switch to these alternative categories.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).